kgzet/AT4BR_Final_Project/README.md

 ### Kinga Zajdel

 ### Testing codon usage bias on the example of cat virus: FeLV (Feline Leukemia Virus)
-Many of amino acids are coded by more than one nucleotide triplet.
+Nearly all of amino acids are coded by more than one nucleotide triplet.
+The usage of triplets is not random - there is preference specific to different species.
 Silent mutations name such changes in DNA sequence that although altering a nucleotide(s) in the triplet, don't affect what amino acids are produced on the basis of the sequence.
 However, a change in the triplet may influence mRNA stability and thus alter number of protein molecules produced.
-Some findings suggest that those mutations aren't in fact silent and they can actually influence the gene expression.
+Some findings suggest that those mutations aren't in fact silent and they can actually influence the gene expression. <br>
 I've chosen FeLV because it's a small genome, so data shouldn't load much computer's memory.
 In the middle of the first sequence there is a stop triplet (TAG).
 In some organisms it can encode Pyrrolysine but not in eukaryotes. <br>
 My code should work also for bigger genomes (except the additional test which requires manual adjustment). <br>